cinemascience/cinema_lib/CONTRIBUTING.md

 5. If there is a major bug in *master* and it can’t wait – create a bug fix branch off of *master*, test it on *master* and *devel*, and we’ll update (merge into) both branches simultaneously.
-6. Regression tests (unit tests) will be required.
-They’re not in there, as of this writing, but we are going to require regression testing (i.e., unit tests).
-It’s on my very next TODO so it doesn’t get thrown by the way side, because we need to do CI (continuous integration).
+6. Regression tests (unit tests) will be required for any new code (i.e., unit tests).
+We haven't added CI (continuous integration) as of this writing, but it is planned.
 7. Writing Python help (a long string at the entry point of any function, class, or module, i.e., “””this is a long string”””) will be required to document it.
 Right now, I’m not focusing on a documentation tool or making